negahama/NegahamaOrg.ScalaScript/scala-script-cli/README.md

 Anyway **ScalaScript is transpiler which is transpiled to TypeScript**.
 It means that you can get the TypeScript code when you code with ScalaScript.

-> 🚨 But this Extension is ScalaScript's language server extension for VS Code.
-So you can NOT transpile using this extension only.
->
-> If you want to do that, you need to download ScalaScript CLI by follow command
+If you want to do that, you need to download ScalaScript CLI by follow command
->

 > `npm i --save-dev scala-script`

->
-> and add script in `package.json`
+and add script in `package.json`
->

 > `"scripts": {`
 > `   "transpile": "ssc generate src/*.ss -d src"`
 > ` }`

->
-> and then run script
+and then run script
->

 > `npm run transpile`

 This project is based on the Langium and provided you the insigt of creating your DSL with using the Langium